Matthew1906/Shoplexify/README.md

 #### This is a simple online shop, created using Flask as the Backend Framework.
 This project is a part of my 100 Days of Python project.

 #### This project supposedly includes payment processing, but the suggested api don't really include my country and it kinda felt like fraud to me, using sandbox doesn't seem to achieve anything
 #### Please take note that this website is not responsive at all:v, This project's purpose is to practice by skills in backend using flask.
-Furthermore, I kinda have to speedrun this project
+I'll improve it from time to time tho.

 #### My Approach toward this project
 1. Create Flowchart and ERD, design tables